Live NowLive

 1. The Russell Wilson Era is Brief

 Head coach Brian Daboll and the New York Giants have been clear about their plan with quarterback Russell Wilson and his backup, Jaxson Dart.
 Dart, the rookie from Ole Miss, is expected to continue to back up Wilson until the coaching staff and organization feel he is ready to become a starter in the NFL.
-Life comes at you fast in the NFL, and Daboll will feel the urgency to make a move quickly after another listless performance from Russell Wilson and the Giants' offense in week two.
+Life comes at you fast in the NFL, and Daboll will feel the urgency to make a move quickly after another listless performance from Wilson and the Giants’ offense in Week 2.
 The Giants play the Dallas Cowboys, and I’m predicting this is the final game Wilson will start before they hand the keys over to Dart.

 Week 2: New York Giants at Dallas Cowboys (-4.5)